Snehask03/Data_Extraction_Project/README.md

 ## Features:
 **Data Extraction**: Scrapes the movie-related information from IMDb.

-**Movie Details**: Retrieves information like movie titles, ratings, and more.
+**Movie Details**: Retrieves information like movie names, ratings, ranks, and duration.

 **Uses**: Can be used for churn predictions. has it scraped the data about the most popular movies?